PBorocz/manage/README.md

 - CHANGED: Removed unused `echo-stdout` step attribute (mostly in documentation), wasn't actually implemented as we use `verbose` instead.

 - CHANGED: Removed unused `no-confirm` documentation (wasn't actually implemented either).

-- CHANGED: Added support for command-line options on behalf of methods that require arguments.
-For instance, the specific `poetry_version` to go "up to" (aka "bump level" in poetry parlance) was an argument setting on the respective step definition in `pyproject.toml` (e.g. patch or minor).
-While a default value of "patch" is sufficient for most releases, if a "minor" release was required, the `pyproject.toml` argument would need to be manually changed.
-Now, the following will work:

 ``` shell
 % manage build --bump_rule minor